 National Societies’ and volunteers’ roles will change through the progression of the COVID-19 pandemic in their respective countries/communities, based on which public health, clinical and health systems activities are likely to be most impactful.
 National Societies must work with their public authorities so that both government and NS understand their respective mandates and the roles the NS technically and organisationally able to take on.
 NS must be prepared to change their operations over time as the outbreak progresses and appropriate outbreak response measures change.
 Below are some evidence-informed health activities that National Societies can support.
 These activities may be complemented by other auxiliary roles particular to each National Society’s context.
 Throughout, it is important that National Societies identify their high-risk activities and plan to adapt them to ensure they maintain lifesaving humanitarian services throughout the epidemic.

 There are two broad approaches to epidemic response.
 First, a suppression strategy aims to eliminate human-to-human transmission.
 This approach requires intensive and sustained interventions, with a focus on identifying, isolating and treating all cases, and identifying all contacts or people at risk of exposure.
-These public health measures need to be maintained for as long as the virus is circulating, vaccine available.
+These public health measures need to be maintained for as long as the virus is circulating, and during the roll out of vaccines, as these become available.
 While maintained, they can have significant social and economic impacts, and require a significant scale-up of health systems capacity.
 Second, a mitigation approach seeks to slow but not stop the spread of the virus, with the goal of reducing the demand on health systems and protecting the most vulnerable people (e.g. the elderly and those with underlying diseases).
 The disruption to health, social and economic systems over this time period is likely to be profound.
 Mitigation strategies are still expected to result in significant death and health system impacts.
 The ‘mitigated’ epidemic can still be expected to overwhelm the health system with many times more cases than can be properly cared for, resulting in many avoidable deaths.
 However, this approach may be the only option in countries with limited health systems capacity.
 There is not yet evidence or experience for either strategy to fully understand the long-term viability, limitations or future impacts of each.
 Both strategies are expected to be needed, in various formulations.

 At the national and local level, the WHO has divided the COVID-19 outbreak into four distinct phases: